-- 1. Include written standards for providing ESG assistance (may include as attachment) - The ESG Written Standards for Assistance are referenced in the Appendix.
+1. Include written standards for providing ESG assistance (may include as attachment)

+The ESG Written Standards for Assistance are referenced in the Appendix.
 The written standards are developed by the Heading Home Hennepin Continuum of Care.
 These standards will be reviewed periodically and will reflect prioritized standards consistent with developed Continuum of Care standards.
-Changes to the standards will not be considered a substantial change to the Consolidated Plan. - 2.
-If the Continuum of Care has established centralized or coordinated assessment system that meets HUD requirements, describe that centralized or coordinated assessment system. - Hennepin County CoC's Coordinated Entry System (CES) is the process by which households experiencing literal homelessness access, are assessed, and are prioritized for homeless-dedicated supportive housing programs.
+Changes to the standards will not be considered a substantial change to the Consolidated Plan.

+2. If the Continuum of Care has established centralized or coordinated assessment system that meets HUD requirements, describe that centralized or coordinated assessment system.

+Hennepin County CoC's Coordinated Entry System (CES) is the process by which households experiencing literal homelessness access, are assessed, and are prioritized for homeless-dedicated supportive housing programs.
 Hennepin has separate but coordinated CES's for families and singles.

+Annual Action Plan 2024

+Both CES's:
-Both CES's: - Cover and serve all of the Hennepin County CoC; use mobile outreach services, partnerships with geographically and culturally focused agencies, and after-hours crisis lines to assure easy access by households; and are promoted widely. - Follow policies to address needs of households fleeing domestic violence, including privacy and confidentiality, safety planning, emergency management, and appropriate referrals.

-- Employ standardized access and assessment.
+- Cover and serve all of the Hennepin County CoC; use mobile outreach services, partnerships with geographically and culturally focused agencies, and after-hours crisis lines to assure easy access by households; and are promoted widely. - Follow policies to address needs of households fleeing domestic violence, including privacy and confidentiality, safety planning, emergency management, and appropriate referrals. - Employ standardized access and assessment.
 Trained assessors follow Coordinated Entry System standards and priorities.
 Households prioritized for supportive housing also complete a standard supplemental assessment of housing preferences. - Use a uniform referral process to refer households to participating projects, which include rapid rehousing (including ESG-funded projects), transitional housing, and permanent supportive housing through the Coordinated Entry System.
 Housing Referral Coordinators employ a standard process and preference for households with the longest periods of homelessness and households who are chronically homeless. - Offer referral denial protocol for both projects and households. - Require housing providers to limit barriers to enrollment, such as income, disability status, substance use, and criminal history. - 3.
-Identify the process for making sub-awards and describe how the ESG allocation available to private nonprofit organizations (including community and faith-based organizations). - Shelter projects are selected through an annual request for proposals process open to county-funded public and private emergency shelters.
-Awards will be made by end of 2022.
+Identify the process for making sub-awards and describe how the ESG allocation available to private nonprofit organizations (including community and faith-based organizations). - Shelter projects are selected through a request for proposals process open to county-funded public and private emergency shelters.
 Funding is provided to Avivo for street outreach programming for a five-year performance-based term based on a competitive proposal awarded in 2021.
-Rapid Re-housing/Homelessness Prevention funds are provided to Hennepin County to be distributed to eligible rapid re-housing and homelessness prevention community-based service providers through a biennial request for proposal process. - 4.
+Rapid Rehousing/Homelessness Prevention funds are provided to Hennepin County to be distributed to eligible rapid re-housing and homelessness prevention community-based service providers through a biennial request for proposal process. - 4.
 If the jurisdiction is unable to meet the homeless participation requirement in 24 CFR 576.405(a), the jurisdiction must specify its plan for reaching out to and consulting with homeless or formerly homeless individuals in considering policies and funding decisions regarding facilities and services funded under ESG. - The Emergency Solutions Grant coordinates with the local Heading Home Hennepin Continuum of Care planning process that is countywide including Minneapolis.
 The Continuum of Care is under the direction of the Heading Home Hennepin Executive Committee and staffed by the City-County Office to End Homelessness.
 The HHH Executive Committee includes homeless/formerly homeless members in its makeup and its operations board, planning committees and subcommittees include homeless/formerly homeless individuals.
 The role of the Executive Committee is to provide overall policy direction and oversight to the implementation of the Heading Home Hennepin plan.